Me, long ago and far away

 Later, I was "allowed" to play with watercolors.
 By 2010 or so, I started using oils as well.
 I have a Master's Degree in English, but I started taking college art classes and all the workshops and 6- or 8- week classes at a local Contemporary Art Museum that I could get.

 What those things taught me eventually came down to this.
 Art is for you what it means to YOU and what you love.
 It may not mean the same for me or for someone else.
 I might not love it as much as you do.
-You'll see in "My Work" a number of much older pieces which I was proud of at the time, but I believe they are "art" now just as much as anything else I see on display online and in galleries.
+You'll see in my art are a number of much older pieces which I was proud of at the time, but I believe they are "art" now just as much as anything else I see on display online and in galleries.

 A huge part of this determination is how a piece of art makes me feel.
 Do I want to keep looking for a while?
 Or do I want to move on to the next piece?
 Does the art make me feel calm or happy or intrigued?
 Does it leave me wondering what it means or what is behind that tree?

 I'm generally NOT intrigued by dark or ugly things, but that's just me.
 To each his/her own.
+No judgment!

 As for me, I usually paint either what I see in my imagination, what I see in nature or in people or animals or things, or sometimes combinations.
+I'm not much of an abstract painter, although there are some abstracts that I find to be truly beautiful, and I admit I'm a little envious because I simply cannot make it my "cup of tea."

 WHAT I DO NOT THINK ART IS: I do not think that "art" is what the upper echelons of academia, galleries, museums, or art dealers say it is.
 I think that the bottom line is that it is "in the eye of the beholder," and all of us are "beholders."
-Those upper echelons, I have found, often refer something as "art" that is not what I, personally, feel is art.
+Those upper echelons, I have found, often refer to something as "art" that is not what I, personally, feel is "art."
 Eye of the beholder, and I have eyes!
 And no one should insist that I or anyone else has to agree with their opinions.

 Welcome!